 Try for 30 seconds, 2 minutes, 5 minutes, until it’s no big deal.

 But come on, what dog wants to wear a costume all day or for more than an hour, really?

-5. Get your dog used to other pieces of the costume.
+5. Teach your dog to wear other pieces of the Halloween costume.